Volunteer @ Summer Camp 2023

 Lead the afternoon open mic assembly at the end of the camp day.
 Call out names, help campers set up, troubleshoot sound problems and turn off the equipment at the end.
 Campers sign up throughout the day and look forward to the open mic each day!
 NOTE: Knowledge of basic sound engineering required (PA, mixer).

-* Dismissal Assistant *
+Dismissal Assistant

-NOTE: You do not have to be available the whole time.
+Time: 4:00 - 5:00 pm.
+NOTE: You do not have to be available the whole hour!

 Assist staff in ending the camp day.
 This may include marking attendance, monitoring the front door, communicating with parents/guardians, kitchen work, moving gear, and other tasks as needed.